Outlook to the 2012 season - doing the first repairs 2012

 On the Camaro unit one could probably install it on the side using a bushing.

-I´ve heard that this worked fine for some Eldorado owners as you can see on the picture below.
+I have heard that this worked fine for some Eldorado owners as you can see on the picture below.

 This is how it worked for another Eldorado owner - he installed some bushings on the new unit.